-As of September 30, 2024, the District's governmental funds reported a fund balance of \$9,860,588, an increase of \$786,766, or 8.7% over prior year.
-This increase resulted from an increase in General Fund of \$731,707, an increase in Debt Service Fund of \$55,059.
-Of the total fund balance, the unassigned fund balance of \$1,757,666 is available for spending at the government's discretion, while \$4,063,831 is committed for renewal and replacement, \$4,039,091 is restricted for debt service.
+As of September 30, 2024, the District's governmental funds reported a fund balance of \$2,792,097, an increase of \$745,764 or 36.4% over prior year.
+This increase resulted from an increase in General Fund of \$766,240 and a decrease in Debt Service Fund of \$20,476.
+Of the total fund balance, the unassigned fund balance of \$1,539,695 is available for spending at the government's discretion, while \$1,124,877 is committed for renewal and replacement, \$127,525 is restricted for debt service and \$0 is restricted for capital improvements.

-The General Fund is the operating fund of the District and is used to pay for core governmental services.
+The General Fund is the operating fund of the District.
 As a measure of the General Fund's liquidity, it may be useful to compare the unassigned and total fund balance to total fund expenditures.
-General Fund unassigned fund balance represents 44.9% of total annual General Fund expenditures and total fund balance represents 148.9% of total annual General Fund expenditures to meet unanticipated needs.
+General Fund unassigned fund balance represents 43.6% of total annual General Fund expenditures and total fund balance represents 75.5% of total annual General Fund expenditures, a healthy reserve to meet unanticipated needs.

-The Debt Service Fund accounts for debt service assessments levied through the county Tax Collector and collection of bond prepayments which are used to pay for the District's long-term debt.
-Debt service requirements are scheduled for payment each May and November every fiscal year until the debt is paid off.
+The Debt Service Fund accounts for debt service assessments levied through the county Tax Collector and the assessments are used to pay for the District's long-term debt.